-The United States moves to dismiss the complaint of Maurita Martin and David Pennington, who allege that they are entitled to damages1 in connection with the collection of federal taxes.
-Plaintiffs allege that the Internal Revenue Service ("IRS"), beginning in tax year 1996, recklessly, intentionally, and negligently disregarded provisions of the Internal Revenue Code ("Code") and its regulations.
-The Government argues that because the Plaintiffs did not exhaust administrative remedies, the Court does not have subject-matter jurisdiction to consider the Plaintiffs' suit and that the Plaintiffs have failed to state a claim upon which relief can be granted.
-Plaintiffs assert that they need not exhaust administrative remedies if those remedies are inadequate or futile.
-After careful review of the Plaintiffs' Complaint and their opposition to the Government's motion to dismiss, and recognizing that Plaintiffs are proceeding pro se in this matter, the Court finds that the Complaint must be dismissed because the Plaintiffs did not exhaust administrative remedies with respect to their claim for damages.
+The United States moves to dismiss the complaint of Marvin Sanders, who alleges that he is entitled to damages in connection with the collection of federal taxes.
+Plaintiff alleges that the Internal Revenue Service ("IRS"), beginning in tax year 2001, recklessly, intentionally, and negligently disregarded provisions of the Internal Revenue Code ("Code") and its regulations.
+The Government argues that because the Plaintiff did not exhaust administrative remedies, the Court does not have subject-matter jurisdiction to consider his suit.
+The Plaintiff asserts that he need not exhaust administrative remedies if those remedies are inadequate or futile.
+After careful review of the Plaintiff's Complaint and his opposition to the Government's motion to dismiss, and recognizing that Plaintiff is proceeding pro se in this matter, the Court finds that the Complaint must be dismissed because the Plaintiff did not exhaust administrative remedies with respect to his claim for damages.1